digital-asset/docs.daml.com/docs/2.7.4/docs/concepts/glossary.rst

 (Participant) User
 ==================

-On each `participant nodes <#participant-node>`__ you can create users with human-readable user IDs that follow a format usable by the participant node operator.
+On each `participant node <#participant-node>`__ you can create users with human-readable user IDs that follow a format usable by the participant node operator.
 Each user has a set of user rights that allow it to behave as the equivalent of one or more `parties <#daml-party>`__.
 These can include admin rights (allowing administration operations like allocating other users), read as rights, and/or act as rights.

 Users help manage access to a participant node’s `Ledger API <#ledger-api>`__ for end users and their UIs and/or custom backend.
 Users are local to a specific participant node and are authenticated using an IAM configured and controlled by the participant node operator.
 Every participant node operator uses an IAM of their choice.
 Applications cannot address users on different participant nodes by their UserID, and UserIDs are never part of `Daml code <#daml-language>`__ – smart contract logic always uses Daml party IDs.